Why is a good night’s sleep so important?

-Establish a routine and stick with it and include the steps below.
+Establish a routine and stick with it, include keeping regular sleeping hours.

 Most adults need between six and nine hours sleep each night.
 When you have established how much sleep you need, you can incorporate these hours into the routine.
 Try to wake at the same time each day, avoiding any urge to sleep in to catch up after a bad night’s sleep – doing this can have a negative impact on your routine.

-Relaxation exercises, mindfulness, reading a book, a hot bath and all help so consider what works for you.
+Relaxation exercises, mindfulness, reading a book or a hot bath all help so consider what works for you.
 Avoid using your smartphone or any electronic device for around an hour before bed.